Traditions

 Our Chapel is non-denominational and is where the entire school gathers for Morning Meeting, Wednesday assemblies, and other special events.

-A dorm that typically houses 11th and 12th graders.
+Our dorm that houses 11th and 12th graders.

-Located in the Cluett Dorm, it is a place to hang out and relax.
+Located in Cluett Dorm, it is a place to hang out and relax.

 The school store where you can buy snacks, clothes, and school supplies.